 EXAM ROOM SCHEDULE - The examination room schedule will be available just prior to the start of the examinations.
 Please check e-mail messages sent to you and check the monitors on each floor of the Law School buildings.

 TAKING EXAMS ON NOTEBOOK COMPUTERS - Students may type Scheduled and Unscheduled exams on their notebook computers.
 Only the SofTest exam security software provided by the Law School may be used by students to take their exams on their notebook computers.

 EXAM CENTRAL HOURS - During the exam period, the second floor of Klein Hall just past the elevators is renamed “Exam Central” and is used by the staff who administer exams.
-It is where you go for free slot and take home exams, or if you forget your exam number, or for any question or concern during the exam period.
+It is where you go to pick up a free slot or deferred exam, or if you forget your exam number, or for any question or concern during the exam period.

-Exam Central is open on Monday through Thursdays from 8:00 a.m. to 10:00 p.m.
-On Fridays, Exam Central is open from 8:00 a.m. to 6:00 p.m.
-Exam Central IS NOT OPEN on Saturdays and Sundays.
+Exam Central will have new hours this Fall.
+It will be open on Monday through Thursdays from 8:30 am to 10:00 pm (but will close at 9:00 pm if no one is taking an exam ending after 9:00 pm).
+On Fridays, Exam Central is open from 8:30 am to 6:00 pm.
+Exam Central is NOT OPEN on Saturdays and Sundays.